Women's World Cup: U.S. Is 'Ready, Excited, Hungry' As It Takes On Thailand

 With an average age of 29, the U.S. squad is the oldest in the tournament.
 Even the team's newer members such as forward Mallory Pugh and midfielder Lindsey Horan have been with the team at least three years and played at the last Olympics.

 And the 2019 squad has many players familiar from the 2015 World Cup and before.
-Megan Rapinoe, Tobin Heath, Becky Sauerbrunn, Kelley O'Hara, Ali Krieger and Alex Morgan are all playing their third World Cup.
-Carli Lloyd, who scored a hat trick against Japan in the 2015 final, will be called off the bench at clutch moments as she plays in her fourth.
+Rapinoe, Tobin Heath, Becky Sauerbrunn, Kelley O'Hara, Ali Krieger and Alex Morgan are all playing their third World Cup.
+Lloyd, who had a hat trick against Japan in the 2015 final, will be called off the bench at clutch moments as she plays in her fourth World Cup.

 Morgan says that sort of experience gives the team an edge.
-"A lot of these players who have had experience from last World Cup or Olympics, we can look on that — look at both the successes and the defeats that we've had.
+"A lot of these players who have had experience from the last World Cup or Olympics, we can look on that — look at both the successes and the defeats that we've had.
 I think that's important to draw from both of those," she told reporters on Monday.

 The U.S. is expected to win its group, which includes Sweden and Chile in addition to Thailand.
 The toughest of those is Sweden, the country that knocked out the U.S. in the quarterfinals at the 2016 Olympics.
 But the U.S. faces Sweden last in the group stage, requiring some strategy by Ellis on whom to play and for how long, especially if she wants her best players to have fresh legs going into the knockout round.